 Sustainable winemaking is the catch-all term for several winemaking practices that minimise damage to the environment and, as a result, the end consumer.
 In most cases, this means that the winemaker will use only organic products and pesticides in their vineyards eschewing the use of chemical solutions.

-But whilst organic winemaking is the top level of low-intervention winemaking, whereby as little as possible is done or added to the grapes in order to allow them to express themselves and their terroir, at its most extreme it becomes natural winemaking (or non-intervention winemaking) where nothing (not even yeasts or sulphur) are added to ferment and preserve the juice!
+Organic winemaking is the top level of low-intervention winemaking, whereby as little as possible is done or added to the grapes in order to allow them to express themselves and their terroir.
+At its most extreme is natural winemaking (or non-intervention winemaking) where nothing (not even yeasts or sulphur) are added to ferment and preserve the juice!

 Biodynamic winemaking (based on the studies of Austrian philosopher Rudolf Steiner) goes off on a slight tangent in treating the vineyard as one whole ecosystem and by ensuring it is healthy, balanced and in sync with nature and the moon can offer the very best fruit.

 The Biodynamic Agricultural Association describes it as the following:

 In biodynamic farming, the strategy is not to feed the plant but instead to feed the soil.
 That way you get a more consistent growth cycle, and the vines are much stronger and also have a higher disease resistance, which for the farmer is a huge priority.
 A plant that can root itself in good soil will follow the cycles of nature very closely; break bud at the spring equinox, flower at the summer solstice, harvest close to the fall equinox, and have dormancy close to winter solstice.
 All of these activities are manipulated when you use artificial fertilizers.